 In people with signs and symptoms of pulmonary TB, moderate complexity automated NAATs may be used on respiratory samples for detection of pulmonary TB, RIF resistance and INH resistance, rather than culture and phenotypic drug susceptibility testing (DST).
 (Conditional recommendation; moderate certainty of evidence for diagnostic accuracy)

 There are several subgroups to be considered for this recommendation:

 - The recommendation is based on evidence of diagnostic accuracy in respiratory samples of adults with signs and symptoms of pulmonary TB.

-- This recommendation applies to people living with HIV/AIDS (PLHIV) (studies included a varying proportion of such people).
+- This recommendation applies to people living with HIV/AIDS (People with HIV) (studies included a varying proportion of such people).
 Performance on smear-negative samples was reviewed but was only available for TB detection and not for resistance to RIF and INH.
 Data stratified by HIV status were not available.

 - This recommendation applies to adolescents and children based on the generalization of data from adults.
 Indeterminate results are more likely to be found with paucibacillary TB disease in children.